MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Deploying-Storage-Spaces-Direct-with-VMM.md

 The rest of the steps to create the Spaces Direct Cluster are exactly the same as creating a Hyper-V Host Cluster.
 For step-by-step instructions,  see [How to create a Hyper-V host cluster in VMM using existing hosts](https://technet.microsoft.com/library/mt238037.aspx)

-> [!NOTE] As part of the cluster creation wizard, cluster validation is performed as part of Storage Spaces Direct cluster creation (see Figure 4).
+As part of the cluster creation wizard, cluster validation is performed as part of Storage Spaces Direct cluster creation (see Figure 4).
-> [!IMPORTANT] Currently, you cannot use VMM to enable Storage Spaces Direct on a Bare Metal OS on which Nano needs to be enabled.
+Currently, you cannot use VMM to enable Storage Spaces Direct on a Bare Metal OS on which Nano needs to be enabled.

 ![Cluster Resource ScreenImage/Cluster-Resource-Screen.png)